 Always have a permanent marker on hand that will withstand the freezer frost and moisture.
 Label each item, and mark the ‘date in’, as well as the ‘date out’.
 It is also helpful to include any cooking instructions.
 This will help you avoid losing track of what’s in your freezer.

 Big batch cooking is a huge time-saver.
-In order to make the most of your frozen meals, freeze them in the appropriate portion size to suit you or your family.
+But, in order to make the most of your frozen meals, freeze them in the appropriate portion size to suit you or your family.
 Refreezing after thawing is not recommended, so make the most of your hard work.

 Remove as much air as possible from freezer bags and storage containers to prevent freezer burn.
 If your storage container is only partially full, lay a piece of waxed paper or plastic wrap over the top of your food to minimize exposure to air, then continue packaging.

 When done properly, freezing is an excellent way to preserve nutrient retention and keep your food in a stable state.
 In terms of quality, here are some general guidelines for the lifespan of freezer favourites:

 Uncooked beef, pork, lamb, poultry: 4 to 6 months

 Dishes and ingredients that freeze well